Merino Wool: 10 Common Misconceptions

 Merino wool is 100% biodegradable.
 Wool comprises the natural protein keratin.
 When keratin is broken down naturally by microorganisms, the products do not pose any environmental hazard.
 They readily biodegrade in 3 to 4 months and act as natural fertilizers by slowly releasing valuable nutrients and carbon into the soil.

-While verifying sustainability claims can be challenging, certifications like RWS and NATIVA offer a reliable way for consumers to identify products from ranches that adhere to ethical and sustainable practices.
+While verifying sustainability claims can be challenging, certifications like RWS and NATIVA offer a way for consumers to identify products from ranches that adhere to better practices.

 NATIVA verification is stored on the blockchain, helping businesses, and consumers identify fully sustainable and traceable wool fiber.

 While not all merino wool products are sustainable, the availability of sustainable options has been steadily increasing.
-Many ranches and brands are embracing ethical and sustainable practices, making it easier for consumers to choose environmentally responsible merino wool products.
+Many ranches and brands are embracing better practices, making it easier for consumers to choose environmentally responsible merino wool products.

 Sustainable merino wool ranches prioritize responsible land management practices to prevent overgrazing and minimize environmental impacts.